stewsters/zomgRL/README.md

 zomgRL
 ======

-Zombie Game Rogue Like
+Zombie Groovy Rogue Like

 I'm starting a zombie based roguelike.
 You will start in a small city and have to exterminate the zombie hordes.
 This is my first roguelike, and is being done for the 7DRL Challenge 2013.

 My initial plans include:
-+ a randomly generated city
++ A randomly generated city
-+ common weapons and items for salvage
++ Weapons and items that can be collected and used
-+ zombies that wander around the town, and can hear noise over a distance
++ Zombies that wander around the town, and can hear noise over a distance
-+ the world starts off with civilians in it, which quickly get eaten.
++ The world starts off with civilians in it, which quickly get eaten.

 My tools:
 + Java7